Right now, even the word “anxiety” probably fills you with negative feelings and energy.

 1 – You HAVE to desensitize yourself to the idea of anxiety.
 It is the number one most important thing on your anxiety recovery to-do list.
 (I’ve probably said that about every step… they are ALL important.).
 But you simply cannot gain control over something that you are afraid of, and the more you expose yourself to the idea of anxiety, the less you will fear it.

 2 – You have to educate yourself about anxiety.
 You cannot possibly gain REAL control of this disorder until you know it inside and out and backward and forwards.
 You need to learn everything you can about anxiety and come to some understanding of why YOU think you have this disorder.
 You need to come to turns with everything you are going through.
 But it is ok to ask for help, especially if you need it.
-Maybe getting that second opinion from a professional like a Psychotherapist would be a good idea.
 They’ll help you understand anxiety and the best ways for you to deal with it.
 There’s nothing worse than battling yourself, so for anyone to be able to give advice and get you into a positive mindset can be a game changer.

 I know why I have this disorder.
 I know why I think most of us with GAD and Panic Disorder are in the situation we in.
 But that won’t help you one bit if you don’t agree with me.